August 01, 2020

 curl http://localhost:8001/api/

-To check the APIs groups available, access the root.
+To check the API groups available, access the root.

 curl http://localhost:8001/apis/

-Based on the groups list, you can create the URLs for mores requests.
+Based on the group listing, you can infer URLs for resources.

 For cluster-scoped resources, use: